Featured image of 20 Clever 3D Printed School Supplies to Start the Year Right Source: 3DPrintBunny via Printables

 • Who designed it?
 Jerry

 • How printable/popular is it?
-This practical design has been downloaded 262 times, and a couple of makes have been shared.
+This practical design has been downloaded around 700 times, and 4 makes have been shared so far.

 • Where to find it?
 Printables